Skip to main content

 Account-based marketing (ABM)—a strategic approach that focuses on targeting and engaging specific high-value accounts—has been around as a concept since the early 2000's.
 Now, its popularity is skyrocketing as modern technology is making it easier for small companies to implement.

 But if you want all the ABM benefits like better sales-marketing alignment and larger deals, you need the right account-based marketing campaign.
 In this article, I’ll cover more thoroughly what ABM is and its benefits, then show you exactly how you can craft the ideal ABM strategy for your company.
+This is also a good primer before you explore your preferred ABM software use case or if you find yourself caught up in the everlasting ABM vs. demand gen. debate.

 What is Account-Based Marketing and Why Should You Care?